cbmi/ceu_trio_for_varify/README.md

 snakemake -j 3 all
 ```
 ## Output
-If there is intermediate output you need, make it a target, otherwise it will be deleted by Snakemake
+If there is intermediate output you need, make it a target, otherwise it will be deleted by Snakemake.

+The following output will be produced from `snakemake all`

 * `all_varify` directory with Manifest ready for Varify
 * `all.snpeff.vcf` - SnpEff-CBMi annotated, filtered VCF
 * `all.phased.vcf` & `all_mendelian_violations.txt` - a pedigree phased VCF and MVs